-The group should work in close collaboration with the UN Secretariat and all SIDS with the objective to effectively plan yearly activities for SIDS partnerships in order to maximize exposure on the international development arena.
-The Secretariat should provide technical support and be invited to report on various aspects of its work and provide any substantive support if and as deemed appropriate by the group.
+The group should work in close collaboration with the UN Secretariat and its relevant departments to effectively undertake its activities.
+The Secretariat should in its supporting role provide technical assistance, inform the group on various aspects of its work and provide substantive and analytical support on SIDS partnerships.

-• Recommendation 2- organize on an annual basis, an action oriented, results focused, informal Multi-stakeholder SIDS Partnership Dialogue as a half or full day event, within existing resources, in the margins of the meetings of the High-level Political Forum on Sustainable Development under auspices of ECOSOC.
-The Partnership Dialogue should provide opportunities for reviewing progress of SIDS partnerships, as well act as launch pad for launching new partnerships, and discussing key issues of SIDS.
+Recommendation 2 - organize on an annual basis, an action oriented, results focused, informal Multi-stakeholder SIDS Partnership Dialogue as a half or full day event, within existing resources, in the margins of the meetings of the High-level Political Forum on Sustainable Development under auspices of ECOSOC.
+The Partnership Dialogue should provide opportunities for reviewing progress, share good practices, lessons learned and challenges encountered from SIDS partnerships - in particular the ones launched in Samoa - and encourage the launch of new partnerships in SIDS.
 It would also review reports from regional and national partnership dialogues (see below).
+The Partnership Dialogue should also focus on the "on-the-ground" impact of these partnerships, taking into account the priorities outlined in the SAMOA Pathway as well as the Post-2015 Development Agenda.
+The Partnership Dialogue should focus on the impact of SIDS partnerships, taking into account the priorities outlined in the SAMOA Pathway and the post-2015 development agenda.